bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 From Figure 6, the first step in the process is to *reduce* the bitstream length by (pseudo-)randomly sampling :math:`\bf z`.
 This is followed by encoding :math:`\bf x` and :math:`\bf z` as usual.
-Even though we have to encode :math:`\bf z`, the effective size of the encoding is shorter because of the initial "bits back" we got.
+This process repeats for each additional datum.
+Even though we have to encode :math:`\bf z`, the effective size of the encoding is shorter because of the initial "bits back" we get each time.
+Decoding is the reverse operation of encoding: decode :math:`\bf z` and :math:`\bf x`, put back the removed bits by utilizing the posterior distribution (which is conditional on the :math:`\bf x` we just decoded).
-The decoding process the reverse operation of the encoding, including putting the "bits back" onto the bitstream.
+And this repeats until all data has been decoded.

 |h3| Theoretical Limit of Bits Back Coding |h3e|